kubernetes/kompose/docs/conversion.md

 # Conversion Matrix

 This document outlines all possible conversion details regarding `docker-compose.yaml` values to Kubernetes / OpenShift artifacts.
-This convers *major* versions of Docker Compose such as 1, 2 and 3.
+This covers *major* versions of Docker Compose such as 1, 2 and 3.

 __Note:__ due to the fast-pace nature of Docker Compose version revisions, minor versions such as 2.1, 2.2, 3.1, 3.2 or 3.3 are not supported until they are cut into a major version release such as 2 or 3.